bharath12b5/mvn-linux/Building-Chef-Server-Omnibus.md

     10. Update opscode-chef-mover.rb

         ```shell
+        cd $SRCRT/chef-server/omnibus/
         vi config/software/opscode-chef-mover.rb
         ```
-        HiPE or High Performance Erlang is a native compiler for Erlang, but isn't supported on Linux on z Systems but has unfortunately been added as a requirement for chef-mover.
-Removing the hipe requirement still works so we remove it from the `relx.config`
+        HiPE or High Performance Erlang as a requirement is a native compiler for Erlang, but isn't supported on Linux on z Systems yet.
+Removing the hipe requirement still works so we remove it from the `rebar.config`
         ```ruby

-        build do
+			  env['USE_SYSTEM_GECODE'] = "1"
+			  env['REL_VERSION'] = "#{project.build_version}"
-            env = with_standard_compiler_flags(with_embedded_path)
+			  env['REBAR_PROFILE'] = profile_name

-            make "distclean", env: env
-            command "cat relx.config | grep -v hipe > relx.config.mod", env: env
+			  command "cat rebar.config | grep -v hipe > rebar.config.mod", env: env
-            command "mv -f relx.config.mod relx.config", env: env
+			  command "mv -f rebar.config.mod rebar.config", env: env

-            make "rel", env: env
+			  make "omnibus", env: env

+			  sync "#{project_dir}/_build/#{profile_name}/rel/mover/", "#{install_dir}/embedded/service/opscode-chef-mover/"
         ```
-        _**Note:** We don't directly edit the `relx.config` file as it is updated each time the build is run, but simply remove the `hipe` dependency at build time with the two additional `command` lines above_
+        _**Note:** We don't directly edit the `rebar.config` file as it is updated each time the build is run, but simply remove the `hipe` dependency at build time with the two additional `command` lines above the make statement_
     11. Update opscode-solr4.rb

         ```shell
+        cd $SRCRT/chef-server/omnibus/
         vi files/private-chef-cookbooks/private-chef/recipes/opscode-solr4.rb
         ```
         Apache Solr is relies on a non-standard option `-Xloggc` which doesn't exist on IBM's JDK, however there is an equivalent `-Xverbosegclog` so we replace it as below: